mattvonb/clj-flow-graph/README.md

 Provides an implementation of a directed graph with weighted edges via the clj-flow-graph.core namespace.

-A method for computing the maximum flow from a given source to a given sink in a given graph is provided by the clj-flow-graph.core namespace.
+A method for computing the maximum flow from a given source to a given sink in a given graph is provided by the clj-flow-graph.algo namespace.

 E.g.: